Meg Mallon

 Meg Mallon (born April 14, 1963) is an American professional golfer.
 She became a member of the LPGA Tour in 1987 and won 18 LPGA Tour events, including four major championships, during her career.
 Mallon was inducted into the World Golf Hall of Fame in 2017.

 Early life and amateur career

-Mallon was born on April 14, 1963 in Natick, Massachusetts.
+Mallon was born on April 14, 1963, in Natick, Massachusetts.
 She started playing golf at the age of 7.
 She won the Michigan Amateur Championship title in 1983.
 She attended Mercy High School in Farmington Hills, Michigan.

-Mallon attended Ohio State University, where she earned All-Conference honors from 1984–85 and was the runner-up at the 1985 Big Ten Championship.
+Mallon attended Ohio State University, where she earned All-Conference honors from 1984 to 1985 and was the runner-up at the 1985 Big Ten Championship.